dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Implementations should consider providing a configurable maximum RDATA size for capture, for example, to avoid memory issues when confronted with large XFR records.

+## Timestamps

+The preamble to each block includes a timestamp of the earliest record in the block.
+As described in (#blockpreamble), the timestamp is an array of 2 unsigned integers.
+The first is a POSIX `time_t` [@!posix-time].
+This is defined as the number of seconds since the POSIX epoch, excluding leap seconds; a day is exactly 86400 seconds long.
+The period of a leap second does not, therefore, have a unique POSIX representation, but appears as the same timestamp as the previous second.
+Implementations may want to account for this behaviour, for example when calculating throughput rates.

 # Implementation status